afarago/esphome_component_bthome/components/docs/bthome_receiver.rst

         name_prefix: BTHome Living Room
         sensors:
           - measurement_type: opening
-            name: BTHome Opening Garazs
+            name: BTHome Opening Garage

 .. _bthome-component:

 Component/Hub
 -------------

-The ``bthome`` component creates a global hub so that you can track bluetooth low energy devices using your ESP32 node over the BTHome protocol using both v1 and v2 protocols.
+The ``bthome_receiver`` component creates a global hub so that you can track bluetooth low energy devices using your ESP32 node over the BTHome protocol using both v1 and v2 protocols.

-The component depends on the esp32_ble_tracker component which needs to be added to the configuration.
+The component depends on the ``esp32_ble_tracker`` component which needs to be added to the configuration.

-The bthome component is an internal model that acts as a central reception and dispatcher hub to which bthome virtual devices and sensors are connected to.
+The bthome receiver component is an internal model that acts as a central reception and dispatcher hub to which bthome virtual devices and sensors are connected to.

 .. _config-bthome: